mmomtchev/pymport/README.md

 ## getJSType

-Get the TypedArray constructor that corresponds to the Python array.array object
+Get the TypedArray constructor that corresponds to the Python array.array object.

 ### Parameters